GTA 6 Release Date: Everything We Know So Far

 The Wait Is Almost Over

-Twelve years.
-That’s how long it’s been since GTA V dropped on the PS3 and Xbox 360, and the gaming world has been collectively losing its mind ever since.
-Every Rockstar tweet gets dissected like a crime scene, every corporate earnings call gets mined for hidden meaning, and every vaguely Florida-looking photo on the internet gets tagged as a “GTA 6 leak.”
-But here’s the thing — this time, the hype is backed by hard facts.
+Twelve years since GTA V launched on PS3 and Xbox 360, and the gaming world has spent most of that time dissecting every Rockstar tweet, mining corporate earnings calls for hidden meaning, and tagging vaguely Florida-looking photos as “GTA 6 leaks.”
+This time, the hype is backed by hard facts.

 Grand Theft Auto VI launches on November 19, 2026.
 Not a rumor.
-Not a “trust me bro” situation.
 Rockstar confirmed it.

 What’s Confirmed